Military Move – Tips to Prepare for Your PCS

 Ideally, you should take a trip and check it out before the move.
 But sometimes, for many reasons, that is not a possibility.
 If that is the case, check Base Guides on the site Military.com where you can find out more about the area you are going to and jobs you’re going to do.

-If you have an assigned sponsor, ask them as many questions as possible.
+There’s a chance that you won’t relocate to one of the best cities to raise a family in the US, and if you have kids, that will be a problem.
+If you have an assigned sponsor, ask them as many questions as possible, including those about schools.
 After all, they know the location better than you do.
 And if you don’t have a sponsor, you can always request one from your command.

 Find a New Home Before the Deployment

 There are many things you should think about before you are done with the relocation.
 One of them is finding a home.
-Don’t make one of the common moving mistakes and leave this for the end of the relocation process.
+Don’t make one of the common moving mistakes and leave this for the end of the relocation process, take a look at some house-hunting tips on relocating to the suburbs and tools to help you check how safe your neighborhood is.

 Do you like living on the base?
 You can always sign up for on-base housing.
 Talk to your spouse and rest assured you’re on the same page here.
 After that, you should contact the housing office at your installation and ask to be put on the waiting list.
 And while some lists are short, there is a chance that you will have to find alternative accommodation before you get on-base housing.
 Living in a house off the basis might be a breath of fresh air for you.